 Pros | Cons |

-👉 The Bottom Line: The Startup Programme works well for qualifying early-stage companies building data products, but most buyers evaluating Veridion won't meet the eligibility criteria.
+The bottom line: The Startup Programme works well for qualifying early-stage companies building data products, but most buyers evaluating Veridion will not meet the eligibility criteria.

-Veridion API Products: Search API and Match & Enrich API
+Veridion API Products: Search API and Match and Enrich API

 Product | Function | Pricing |